-Lithium batteries are among the most commonly used energy storage units used in today’s electronic devices.
-While they present distinct performance advantages in comparison with other forms of battery technology, lithium batteries also present distinct safety concerns that must be addressed to ensure safety for end-product users and avoid catastrophic battery failures.
+Lithium batteries are among the most commonly used energy storage units in today’s electronic devices.
+While they present distinct performance advantages in comparison to other battery chemistries, lithium batteries also present distinct safety concerns that must be addressed to ensure safety for end-product users.

-Lithium battery testing includes simulating the abuse a battery can take across a number of conditions including installation, transportation, aging over time and also it’s hardiness to operate as expected while maintaining physical integrity in environmental conditions such as earthquakes, averse temperatures, flooding, and fire.
+Lithium battery testing not only includes simulating the abuse a battery can be exposed to during transportation and installation, but also aging over time and also it’s hardiness to operate as expected while maintaining physical integrity in environmental conditions such as earthquakes, adverse temperatures, flooding, and fire.

 Our Lithium Battery Testing Capabilities »

 UL 1642 | (Rechargeable) lithium-ion cells and primary (nonrechargeable) cells and batteries

 - Testing for UL 1642 includes short circuit, abnormal charging, forced discharge, vibration, shock, crush, cell impact, temperature cycling, heating, altitude simulation and projectile/fire exposure testing.
 UL 1642 includes cell safe operating region parameter requirements for lithium-ion cells

 UL 2054 | Household and commercial batteries, includes lithium batteries, portable applications

 - Specifies requirements and tests of battery packs for portable applications and for all types of cells, including lithium-ion and lithium primary.
 Testing for UL 2054 includes short circuit, abnormal charging, abusive overcharge, forced discharge, limited power source, battery pack component temperature, battery pack surface temperature, 250 N steady force, mold stress relief and drop impact.
 UL 2054 also requires the lithium-ion cells to comply with UL 1642.
 UL 2054 includes requirements that the battery pack maintain cells within the cell safe operating region parameters.